smeehan12/standalone-recast-tutorial/_episodes/01-introduction.md

 ### Environment preservation

-But as we've seen, the code framework is far from standalone.
+But the code framework is far from standalone.
 It relies on having specific libraries, compilers, and even operating systems in place, and it may be really fussy about the exact versions of all these dependencies.
 So the second part of analysis preservation is to capture the exact environment in which the code was run by the original analysts.
 This is where docker comes in.

 ATLAS has developed [version-controlled docker base images](https://hub.docker.com/u/atlas) that encapsulate the OS, compilers, standard libraries, and ATLAS-specific dependencies commonly used in ATLAS analyses.
 You've already had a chance to work with one of them, `atlas/analysisbase`.
 Individual searches design custom Dockerfiles in the Github repo(s) to add the analysis code to the base image, along with any analysis-specific dependencies, and then build the code to produce the exact environment needed to run it.